wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

   most cases, the two implementing classes share *a lot* of code.
 We may want to refactor all of the shared code into an abstract superclass from which both the HBase and C* implementations can inherit.
+  - As an example, `CassandraKijiTableAnnotator` contains over 1000 lines of code, but only a handful of them are different from those in `HBaseKijiTableAnnotator`.

 - Think about limiting the number of places from which we can call `Session#execute`.
   - Might be good to put all of these calls within `CassandraAdmin`, for example.